asterisk/documentation/docs/Development/Debugging/MALLOC_DEBUG-Compiler-Flag.md

----
+!!! info ""

-**Information:**  For this output to be useful make sure to upgrade Asterisk versions 1.8.20, 11.2.0 or above as they include important enhancements to MALLOC\_DEBUG
+    For this output to be useful make sure to upgrade Asterisk versions 1.8.20, 11.2.0 or above as they include important enhancements to MALLOC\_DEBUG

----
+[//]: # (end-info)